margauxvp/AINewsApp/README.md

     git clone https://github.com/your-username/ai-news-chat.git
     ```

-4. **Create a Virtual Environment**: Create a virtual environment for the project and activate it.
+4. **Create a Virtual Environment**: Create a virtual environment for the project and activate it in your IDEs terminal (e.g. VSCode).

     ```bash
     python -m venv venv